Ash

 Quick Search

-Not every search query is meant to understand frames or ping LLMs, some are simply a user finding a movie for a million movies.
+Some are simply a user finding a movie for a million movies.
 But we still asked the question, if this is what the user is trying to do, can we anticipate that and make a simple title match seem magical.

 Having No Results